allegro/blog/_posts/2021-03-19-kotlin-scripting.md

 According to Wikipedia there are approximately 700 computer languages available.
 Seven hundred.
 This is an unbelievable number and it's the reason why programmers face the problem of choosing a programming language to work with, which frameworks to use and which tech stack to learn.
-All of them have pros and cons but when you are looking for all-purpose language you should take Kotlin into consideration and ask yourself a question: "Do I need another programming language?".
+All of them have pros and cons but when you are looking for an all-purpose language you should take Kotlin into consideration and ask yourself a question: "Do I need another programming language?".

 Kotlin is an open source, statically typed and powerful language.
 It is based on many programming languages like Java,